AlexKjes/astruct/README.md

 # Search: Returns value of first node where key is a match.
 tree.search(key)

+"""
+Delets first found node matching key.

+arg:
+	key: the key to be deleted or a sequence of keys.
+return:
-# Delete: Delets first found node matching key.
-Returns True if item is deleted, False if key is not found
+	True if item is deleted, False if key is not found.
+None if a sequence is used.

+"""
 tree.delete(key)

-# Get subsets of tree
+tree.delete([key1, key2])

 """
-Returns a tree containing values in range min to max
+Get subsets of tree
 args:
 	min : minimum value or None
 	max : maximum value or None
 kwargs:
-	minOp: >= by default
+	minOp: determines if subset includes or excludes minimum. ">=" by default
-	maxOp: <= by default
+	maxOp: determines if subset includes or excludes maximum. "<=" by default
+return:
+	a tree containing values in range min to max
 """
 tree.range(10, 30, minOp=">", maxOp="<")